ITU-BDSA23-GROUP11/Chirp/docs/report.md

 ## Domain model

+### ER Diagram

+The ER diagram is an illustration of the entities and their relations in the dataset.
+The author entity can make cheeps and add comments and likes while they're weak entities depending on a cheeps existence.

 ## Architecture — In the small

 In the development of our _Chirp!_ application, we used the Onion Architecture pattern.
 This architecture is composed